vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 ```
 openssl pkcs12 -inkey /tmp/certificate.key -in /tmp/certificate.crt -export -out /tmp/your-email-com.pfx
 ```
 **Note:** If you want to import the certificate in BSD Unixes such as MacOS, you must add the `-legacy` flag at the end of the above command, if your are using OpenSSL `V3`.
-This OpenSSL changed the default algorithm and it's not compatible with the default LibreSSL library.
+This OpenSSL version changed the default algorithm and it's not compatible with the default LibreSSL library.

 3. Your S/MIME email certificate is now ready to be installed on your devices, here are some external instructions on how to install the certificate on your device and email client.
 - [S/MIME on iOS](https://formsmarts.com/iphone-smime-encrypted-email)